ppKrauss/SizedBigInt/README.md

 * The same set <i>X</i><sub>8</sub> without some (non-compatible) items, expressed in [quaternary (base4)](https://en.wikipedia.org/wiki/Quaternary_numeral_system): <i>Y</i><sub>8</sub>=&nbsp;{`0`, `00`, `000`, `0000`, `0001`, `0002`, `0003`, `001`, `0010`, `0011`, ..., `3333`}.

 Ordering the illustred elements.
 The order in ordinarry mathematical *sets* is arbitrary, but to group or list elements we can adopt some order.
-The main ordering options for typical SizedBigInts are the **lexicographic order**, to enhance "same prefix" grouping or hierarchy; and the **numeric orderder**, using the size as first criterium.
+The main ordering options for typical SizedBigInts are the **lexicographic order**, to enhance "same prefix" grouping or hierarchy; and the **numeric order**, using the bit-length as first criterium.

 Here a set of elements illustrated with different representations, listed by lexicographic order of the binary representation: